u13159102/paperkite-challenge/README.md

 ![alt text](/images/state2.png "State 2")

 This screen lays out the promotions that are available at any one time.
-When tapping on the purchase button per promotion, you will be presented with the dialogue box (screen below).
+When tapping on the promotion's purchase button, you will be presented with the dialogue box (screen below).

 **State 3:**